 From a top-level perspective, the concept is fairly simple: Earn free games by writing game reviews.
 Obviously there's a lot more to it but let's start with that.

-The process revolves around points.
-Points that can be earned by writing high-quality, thorough, and insightful reviews.
-In the future, we will also be introducing other ways one can earn points, but for now, we're focused on points earned exclusively for reviews.
+Points are earned by writing high-quality, thorough, and insightful reviews.
 Write a great review, get more points.
 It's that easy.

 What Makes a Good Review?

 You might ask yourself "who are you to decide what makes a game review great?"
 And it's a fair question.
 To be honest, we're not looking to impose much editorial will upon your reviews.
 It's mostly just about keeping a baseline.
-For example, while we do have a minimum word count, I'm not entirely sure what it should be yet.
-Does your review have any images?
-It should, and we'll tell you so if it doesn't.
-Is your review just a giant wall of text?
-Maybe we'll suggest some paragraph line breaks.
+For example, here are just a few of the guidelines to maximizing your points:

 The point is, we want to work with you to craft entertaining, informative, and readable reviews.
 We're not looking to influence your opinion, change your tone, or beat you over the head with an Oxford comma.
 In fact, most times I'm guessing our moderators won't have to contact you at all, and instead just approve and publish it, at which time you'll receive your points.
 It's that simple.